albirrkarim/react-speech-highlight-demo/README.md

 Well, i need money to funding the research, you know that making complex package is cost a lot of time and of course money.

-Making the [pronounciation engine](PROBLEMS.md#1-pronounciation-problem) that combines prompt engineering and efficient algorithm to saving Open AI API cost.
+Making the [LLM engines](LLM_ENGINE.md) that combines prompt engineering and efficient algorithm to saving Open AI API cost.
 Need to be tested and the test is repeatly that cost the API call.

 Making the transcript time detection engine is also cost in making the audio file TTS API (elevenlabs).